Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Romantic Mystery: An investigation into unanswered questions plays a central role in the narrative, often undertaken by those in the (or developing a) romantic relationship.

-Examples: The Janet Evanovich novels, The Lovebirds, Hart to Hart
+Examples: The Janet Evanovich novels, The Lovebirds, Hart to Hart, Chinatown, The Tourist, The Bodyguard, Double Indemnity

 Sci-Fi Romance: The relationship is set in the future or a reality with futuristic/scientifically plausible elements, and influenced by it.
 This can include aliens.

-Elements: Arrival, Jupiter Ascending, Eternal Sunshine of the Spotless Mind
+Examples: Arrival, Jupiter Ascending, Eternal Sunshine of the Spotless Mind, Her, Passengers, The Island, The Adjustment Bureau

 Romantic Suspense: An investigation into unanswered questions plays a central role in the narrative, often undertaken by those in the (or developing a) romantic relationship.
 Can include more Thriller narratives as well - with a suspense driven plot with high stakes for those in the central relationship.

-Examples: The Janet Evanovich novels, The Lovebirds, Hart to Hart, Sliver, The Handmaiden
+Examples: The Janet Evanovich novels, The Lovebirds, Hart to Hart, Sliver, The Handmaiden, The Tourist, Mr. & Mrs. Smith, Charade, The Woman in the Window

 Soap Opera: A serialized story marked by large casts, a focus on romance and family and larger-than-life situations and melodrama..